-Jinger Duggar Breaks Family Record By Not Getting Pregnant, Having Baby & Sporting Tight, Ripped Pants
+Jinger Duggar Breaks Family Record By Not Getting Pregnant, Sporting Tight, Ripped Pants

 Jinger Duggar is applauded by her fans for breaking the family record.
 All her married sisters got pregnant before they celebrated their first wedding anniversary.
-Jinger and Jeremy celebrated theirs this past week and they have not given any signs of the new wife being pregnant or carrying a baby.
+Jinger and Jeremy celebrated theirs this past week, and they have not given any signs of Jinger being pregnant or carrying a baby.
 Instead, she was featured on her husband’s Instagram wearing tight, ripped jeans.

 The reason why the 23-year-old Duggar is making so much news is that she may be breaking family rules to accommodate her lifestyle choices.
 She definitely broke one of her family dress codes by choosing to make pants a regular part of her wardrobe.
 In the beginning, she wore baggy slacks, but soon, she moved onto shorts that revealed her knees and dark leggings that hugged her every curve.